LeoKeidran/TCSO/chp/eng/chp1.md

 You should suture the left cut, and then the right for less cursor movement. <br>
 ![](../img/1-1_suture.png) <br>
 After you've pulled out the shards, tap the gel on each of the small cuts. <br>
-For the incision, you will need to ensure all of it is covered with hel berfore you can select the scalpel. <br>
+For the incision, you will need to ensure all of it is covered with gel before you can select the scalpel. <br>
 Because the three cuts from the shards in the arm are quite close, you can slather gel over these. <br>
 Don't forget to gel before the bandage.